-We continued to strengthen our partnership with Swansea City A.F.C as back of shirt sponsors across their home, away, and third kits.
+As well as a significant number of smaller local sponsorships, we continued to strengthen our partnership with Swansea City A.F.C as back of shirt sponsors across their home, away, and third kits.
 This is in addition to the lounge on the third floor of the Swansea.com Stadium continuing to be named the Swansea Building Society Lounge.
 The football club has a long and glorious history within the city and has done much to put Swansea on the global map.
 Both the Society and the football club share a rich heritage together, and, I believe, we also share a commitment to the city and its people.
-We also sponsored Swansea RFC for the 2023/2024 season, and further increased our brand awareness by sponsoring the Barbarians for their game against Wales in November.
+We also sponsored Swansea RFC for the 2024/2025 season, while increasing our geographical footprint through our sponsorship of Cardiff Business Club.

-Green Strategy

-The focus and importance of environmental and climate change has never been more prominent, and the Board's Green Ambition Strategy is to minimise our own carbon footprint by improving the energy efficiency of our buildings and conserving energy through new technology.
-We will also support initiatives to make the homes on which we lend more energy efficient, and better prepared for regulatory and environmental changes, and to make our members live greener lives.

-During the year, the Society continued our partnership with ClimatePartner, who helped us to calculate the CO2 emissions from our direct operations which we were then able to offset.
+The focus and importance of the environment and climate change has never been more prominent, and the Board's Green Ambition Strategy is to minimise our own carbon footprint by improving the energy efficiency of our buildings and conserving energy through new technology.
+We are also helping to support initiatives to make the homes on which we lend more energy efficient and better prepared for regulatory and environmental changes and to help our members live greener lives.
+During the year, the Society continued our partnership with ClimatePartner, who helped us to calculate the CO2 emissions from our direct operations.
+In 2024 we enhanced our ESG Strategy to see how we can contribute to the Wales We Want Report (July 2014) which was a culmination of a year-long conversation with Welsh people.
+The Society is primarily a servant for Welsh people, due to its membership being predominantly Welsh.
+The Wales We Want Report asked people to discuss the Wales that they want to leave behind for their children and grandchildren, considering the challenges, aspirations and ways to solve long-term problems to create a Wales that they want by 2050.
+As a Mutual that has existed for 101 years and wants to continue for another 100 years, this resonated significantly with the Society.